H-horizon/Budget_Assistant/doc/UserGuide.md

 ### Start

-When you'll open the application, you will be able a similar page as the one below
+When you'll open the application, you will be able to see a similar page to the one below

 <p align="center">
 <img src="https://github.com/Hemrish/Budget_Assistant/blob/Document/doc/UserGuideImages/StartFrame.jpg" alt="Start Page" width="200"/>